idanshal/sb-todo-app-tdp/README.md

 - Inject the PATH environment variable into the MetaController (use @Value) and return it as a response for GET /api/meta/path
 - Test the endpoints using Postman

-## Testing (git branch: 07-testing)
+## Touch-ups (git branch - 07-touch-ups)

-## Extras
+### Adding Spring Actuator to the project

-### Spring Actuator
+In essence, Actuator brings production-ready features to our application.

-Spring Boot Actuator adds several production-grade services to your application with little effort on your part.
+Monitoring our app, gathering metrics, and understanding traffic or the state of our database becomes trivial with this dependency.

 In pom.xml add:
 ```xml